 3. Compensation payments.
 If you’ve received a payout from something like PPI mis-selling, it may already have had tax taken off, but it may not.

-4. Dividends from share-based investments above £5,000.
+4. Dividends from share-based investments above £2,000.
 The only exception to this is if the shares or fund is held in a stocks and shares ISA.
-The first £5,000 in dividend income you get is free of tax, but you pay tax on anything above that.
-This fell to £2,000 from April 6th 2018.
+The first £2,000 in dividend income you get is free of tax, but you pay tax on anything above that.
+This fell from £5,000 on April 6th 2018.

 SAVVY TIP: The Gov.uk website has a section called who must send in a tax return, which is helpful.